-Traditionally, historical TIFF-F has required readers and writers to be able to handle multi-page TIFF-F files.
-Based on the experience of various TIFF-F implementors, it has been seen that the implementation of TIFF-F can be greatly simplified if certain practical guidelines are followed when writing multi-page TIFF-F files.
+Traditionally, TIFF-F has required readers and writers to be able to handle multi-page TIFF-F files.
+The experience of various TIFF-F implementors has shown that implementing TIFF-F can be greatly simplified if certain practical quidelines are followed when writing multi-page TIFF-F files.

-The structure for a multi-page TIFF-F file will include one IFD per page of the document.
+The structure for a multi-page TIFF-F file will include one IFD per document page.
 In this case, this IFD will define the attributes for a single page.
 A second simplifying guideline is that the writer of TIFF-F files SHOULD present IFDs in the same order as the actual sequence of pages.
-(The pages are numbered within TIFF-F beginning with page 0 as the first page and then ascending (i.e. 0, 1, 2,...).
+(The pages are numbered within TIFF-F beginning with page 0 as the first page and then ascending (i.e., 0, 1,

+Buckley, et al. Standards Track [Page 36] 2, ...).
 However, any field values over 4 bytes will be stored separately from the IFD.
-TIFF-F readers SHOULD expect IFDs to be presented in page order, but be able to handle exceptions.
+TIFF-F readers SHOULD expect IFDs to be presented in page order but be able to handle exceptions.

 Per [TIFF], the exact placement of image data is not specified.
-However, the strip offsets for each strip of image are defined from within each IFD.
-Where possible, another simplifying guideline for the writing of TIFF-F files is to specify that the image data for each page of a multi-page document SHOULD be contained within a single strip (i.e. one image strip per fax page).
-The use of a single image strip per page is very useful for applications such as store and forward messaging, where the file is usually prepared in advance of the transmission, but other assumptions may apply for the size of the image strip for applications which require the use of "streaming" techniques (see section 4.4.7).
-In the event a different image strip size guideline has been used (e.g. constant size for image strips that may be less than the page size), this will immediately be evident from the values/offsets of the fields that are related to strips.
+However, the offsets for each image strip are defined from within each IFD.
+Where possible, another guideline for TIFF-F writers is that the image data for each page of a multi-page document SHOULD be contained within a single strip (i.e., one image strip per fax page).
+A single image strip per page further simplifies TIFF-F file writing for applications such as store and forward messaging, where the file is usually prepared in advance of the transmission, but other assumptions may apply for the size of the image strip for applications that require "streaming" techniques (see section 4.4.7).
+If a different image strip size guideline has been used (e.g., constant size for image strips that may be less than the page size), this will immediately be evident from the values/offsets of the fields related to strips.

-A third simplifying guideline is that each IFD SHOULD be placed in the TIFF-F file structure at a point which precedes the image which the IFD describes.
+Another simplifying guideline is that each IFD SHOULD be placed in the TIFF-F file structure at a point preceding the image that the IFD describes.

-In addition, a fourth simplifying guideline for TIFF-F writers and readers is to place the actual image data in a physical order within the TIFF file structure which is consistent with the logical page order.
+In addition, placing the image data in a physical order within the TIFF file structure which is consistent with the logical page order simplifies TIFF-F file writing and reading.
 In practice, TIFF-F readers will need to use the strip offsets to find the exact physical location of the image data, whether or not it is presented in logical page order.

-If the image data is stored in multiple strips, then the strips SHOULD occur in the file in the same order that the data they contain occurs in the facsimile transmission, starting at the top of the page.
+If the image data is stored in multiple strips, then the strips SHOULD occur in the file in the same order that the data they contain occurs in the facsimile transmission, starting from the top of the page.

-TIFF-F writers MAY make a fifth simplifying guideline, in which the IFD, the value data and the image data to which the IFD has offsets precede the next image IFD.
-However, this guideline has been relaxed (writers MAY rather than SHOULD use it) compared to the other guidelines given here to reflect past practices for TIFF-F.
+TIFF-F writers MAY follow another simplifying guideline, in which the IFD, the value data and the image data to which the IFD has offsets precede the next image IFD.
+However, this guideline has been relaxed compared to the others given here.

-In the case of the minimal mode, which is also the minimal subset of Profile S, the SHOULD's and MAY's of these guidelines become SHALL's (see Section 3.5).
+In the case of the minimal profile, which is also the minimal subset of Profile F, the SHOULDs and MAYs of these guidelines become SHALLs (see Section 3.5).

-So, a TIFF-F file which is structured using the guidelines of this section will essentially be composed of a linked list of IFDs, presented in ascending page order, which in turn each point to a single page of image data (one strip per page), where the pages of image data are also placed in a logical page order within the TIFF- F file structure.
+A TIFF-F file structured using the guidelines of this section will essentially consist of a linked list of IFDs, presented in ascending page order, each pointing to a single page of image data

+(one strip per page), where the pages of image data are also placed in a logical page order sequence within the TIFF-F file structure.
 (The pages of image data may themselves be stored in a contiguous manner, at the option of the implementor).